Skip to main content

 Cashback Apps

-The reality of life is that we are spending money constantly.
-Life is expensive, and it certainly doesn’t get any cheaper when you have kids to take care of.
-Capitalizing on the money you’re spending has never been easier, with different cashback apps paying you a small percentage of what you already need to spend.
 Checkout 51 and Caddle offer you a set amount of cashback for different grocery items each week.
 These apps are easy to have on hand at the grocery store to compare sales and your potential cashback earnings.
-Rakuten (formerly Ebates) is the largest cashback app, and offers you a percentage of your purchases at hundreds of affiliates, including Amazon, Etsy, and Old Navy.
-Purchasing through the app is important though, as they work through their affiliate links.
+Rakuten (formerly Ebates) is the largest cashback app and offers you a percentage of your purchases at hundreds of affiliates, including Amazon, Etsy, and Old Navy.
+Purchasing through the app is important, though, as they work through their affiliate links.

 Rewards Cards

 Like using cashback apps, rewards cards allow you the potential to earn points or money towards your future purchases.
 It seems just about every store offers some sort of store card these days.
 Don’t automatically turn these down when asked at the checkout.
 Ask about the benefits of the card.
 Does it have a fee?
 Will it save you money?
 Does it offer special discount days?
 Do you build points to use on future purchases?
-Using these cards can help you save up for something special or just ease the burden of a grocery store trip when your budget is feeling a little tight.
-A quick scan at the checkout or the gas pump is all it takes to make just a little bit of your hard-earned money back.

 Thrifting

-One minute you’re purchasing a new pair of shoes for your 6-year-old, and the next minute they’ve already outgrown them.
+One minute you’re purchasing a new pair of shoes for your 6-year-old, and the next minute, they’ve already outgrown them.
 How’d that happen so fast?
 This kind of thing can put a severe strain on an already tight budget.
 Don’t shy away from buying used, especially for kids.
 Kids grow so quickly that clothing hardly has a chance to be worn in before they need something new.
-Checking out buy and sell groups, the marketplace on Facebook, or consignment stores are all great ways to save a bit of money on your growing kids.
-Value Village, for example, has many promotional days where they offer 50% off your total purchase.
-Take advantage of these days, and stock up on some items.

 Get Rid of Things

-Stuff piles up when you have kids, from toys to clothes.
-The excess is a real problem.
-The fact is, most of us have hundreds of dollars of items that are just sitting unused in our homes.
-Downsizing and selling items can be a time consuming and daunting task though, so focus on one room at a time to lower the stress you may feel doing it.
-Don’t want to deal the hassles of listing and selling items yourself?
+Don’t want to deal with the hassles of listing and selling items yourself?
 Check out consignment stores.
-Most stores will offer you 30% of the price they are planning to sell your items at or allow you to take store credit for future purchases.
+Most stores will offer you 40% of the price they are planning to sell your items at or allow you to take store credit for future purchases.
 By getting rid of things you no longer need, you’re not only bringing in extra money to help your budget but also freeing up space within your home.

 Good at Something?
 Get Paid For It.

-If you’re good at something, never do it for free.
-Perhaps you enjoy knitting or drawing.
-Maybe you’re just really good at cleaning or like going for long walks.
-Turning skills and hobbies into side businesses is a great way to bring in extra income.
 People love handmade items, especially around the holidays.
 Marketing your items as handmade and local on social media is a smart way to get your name out there.
-You don’t need to be crafty to start a business though.
+You don’t need to be crafty to start a business, though.
 Walking dogs, babysitting, or cleaning homes are all ways you can help your budget while also still doing something you may enjoy.

 Pick Up Small Jobs

 Sometimes starting your own business can be too stressful when you’ve already got a full plate as a single parent.
 Luckily, there are lots of great opportunities with other companies to take on small amounts of work when you have some free time.
-Uber, Skipthedishes, and Door Dash allow you only work when you have the time, without worrying about schedules or appointment times.
+Uber, Skipthedishes, and Door Dash allow you to only work when you have the time, without worrying about schedules or appointment times.
 Just open the app and work for as long as you would like.

 On the app Rover, you’re able to create a profile and set your cost so potential customers can find someone to walk their dog, stop in to check on pets, or even have you stay through the night to care for the animals.
 This type of job definitely requires more time commitment, but it can be a great way to earn some cash.
 Unlike starting your own business, the company will take care of most things for you — in exchange for a cut of your earnings, of course.
 However, you won’t be faced with creating marketing, building a websites, or worrying about payments.
 All of that may be worth it for a busy parent.